Good Questions regarding Strengths

 Some examples of your strengths might include:

-When you complete this list, choose three to five of those strengths that match what the employer is seeking in the job posting.
+When you complete this list, choose three to five strengths that match what the employer is seeking in the job posting.
 Applying your strengths to your goals will help you decide how achievable and realistic your goals are, and whether you may need help to get to some.

 Good questions to help you discover your strengths